SuriyaaVijay/code-dump/Contribution.md

 Name: Deependra Singh😃 [https://github.com/trdxlucifer/]
 place: Delhi
-About Me: I'm Deependra Singh recent graduate in Electronics and Communication Branch.
+About Me: I'm Deependra Singh recent graduate in Electronics and Communication Branch Seeking for new opportunity in open source.